-Ashes are buried either loose or in a biodegradable container.
 Whether or not a service takes place will be up to the families to decide.
-Short services may take place in a similar way to that of a burial.

-Is it possible for a husband and wife to have their ashes buried together?
+Is it possible for a husband and wife to be buried or interred together?

 How do I go about making arrangements?

 Can you give some idea of the costs involved?

-Are there restrictions as to what I can have written on the plaques?
+Are there restrictions as to what I can have written on the plaques or gravestones?